 For the purposes of our program, we describe junior medical students as medical students in their pre-clinical years, generally 1st and 2nd year medical students in four year programs in countries like the United States and Canada; and 1st, 2nd and 3rd year medical students in 5 or 6 year medical programs in countries like the United Kingdom, Ireland, France and various medical university programs in other parts of Europe, Australia and the Middle East.
-Check out our blogs and testimonials for the different learning experiences by our past students.
+Check out our resources for the different learning experiences by our past students.

 A variety of disease entities and medical conditions will be encountered in various systems and fields of medicine.
 A proactive liaison with the hospital staff and senior consultants is recommended.

-©2013 Elective Africa.
+©2015 Elective Africa.
 All rights Reserved